Amazon's Echo Spot Is a Sneaky Way To Get a Camera Into Your Bedroom - Slashdot

 if kids have these things we can have the NSA arrested for child porn

-I'm comfortable with a camera in my bedroom (Score:3)
+I'm comfortable with a camera in my bedroom (Score:4, Funny)

 Most people who get to see the resulting movies aren't, though.